Ships starting with W

 26 May 1936 sailed from Portsmouth Harbour

 3 October 1936 having sailed Darwin, Australia this day after discharging 8,000 tons of FFO into the Naval storage tanks there two male stowaways, both from the UK, were discovered on board.
 The ship was en route to the Persian Gulf.
-The stoways were transferred to RFA War Sirdar which was due at Darwin on the 10 October 1936
+The stowaways were transferred to RFA WAR SIRDAR which was due at Darwin on the 10 October 1936

 12 December 1936 berthed at Gibraltar from Abadan and Port Said to discharge cargo

-4 March 1937 Captain W H Green RFA appointed as Master
+4 March 1937 Captain William H Green RFA appointed as Master

 22 April 1937 came under full RFA control